 If you have a walk-around bed or a corner bed, you’ve got prime real estate for shoe storage.
 Purchase an inexpensive plastic over-the-door shoe organizer and cut each row of shoe slots apart.
 Tack the rows end to end around the support for your bed and fill each slot with a shoe.
 If you put a comforter or bedspread on your bed, the shoe storage won’t even show.

 To stretch your clothing storage space, consider suspending hanging fabric-based accessory shelves in any existing closet space and rolling your clothing items before storing them on the separate shelves.
-Or you may want to consider purchasing fabric boxes and stacking them on their sides to organize rolled shirts and pants.
+Consider purchasing fabric boxes and stacking them on their sides to organize rolled shirts and pants.
 Rolling will make them easier to store, and less wrinkled when you pull them out to wear.

 Another use for plastic over-the-door shoe organizers is as a bathroom accessory storage unit.
 Cut one to the length available on the outside of a shower, using the hooks provided to suspend it.
-Each compartment then can hold items like Band-aids, lotions, grooming items, medicines, etc. With these things in separate pockets, they won’t take up cabinet space, are readily available for daily use, and won’t go flying around as you drive from destination to destination.
+Each compartment can then hold items like Band-aids, lotions, grooming items, medicines, etc. With these things in separate pockets, they won’t take up cabinet space and are readily available for daily use.
+Best of all, they won’t go flying around as you drive from destination to destination.

 To hold shampoos, conditioners, and liquid soap in the shower, put a suction cup container inside on the wall.
-Or if your shower head is configured for it, use a metal or plastic shower caddy to hold them.
+Or, if your RV shower head is configured for it, use a metal or plastic shower caddy to hold them.

 Storage Problems Solved

 As you can see, there are numerous ways to improve the storage space in your travel trailer or motorhome.
-I’ve listed just a few that work very well for me, but in talking with other RVers I’ve found that if you are determined to fit something in your rig, you will find a way to make room for it.
+I’ve listed just a few that work very well for me, but everyone has their own unique solutions!
+Because of this, it’s always helpful to talk to other RVers to hear their solutions.

 Now I challenge you to come up with even more creative solutions for your storage needs as you hit the road or get your RV ready to rent on Outdoorsy!